sreeskmr/F35-Flight-Simulator/README.md

-# 🛩️ F-35 Flight Simulator – Throttle Control System
+# 🛩️ F-35 Flight Simulator

 This repository contains the complete hardware/software stack for a custom throttle control system used in an F-35 flight simulator.
 It includes: